alexnj/chromedriver-bug-repro-templates-fork/macos-selenium-mochajs/README.md

 ## Automating Triage with Gemini CLI

 The Gemini CLI can be used to automate the bug triaging process using the template defined in GEMINI.md.

 ### Prerequisits

-Consult internal documentation for exact MCP servers required to access Buganizer.
+For Google internal users, consult internal documentation for exact MCP servers required to access issue reports.

 ### Execution